-The kiloliter (kl) derived from SI (System International) volume unit with sides equal to one meter (1m) and, as such, is equivalent to one cubic meter.
-How many litres are in a kiloliter?
-One kiloliter (1kl) is equal to 1,000 litres (1000l).
-The kiloliter is used to measure liquid volume.
+Kilolitre's (Kl) are units of volume derived from SI (System International) that have sides equal to one meter (1m) and are therefore equal to one cubic meter.
+In a kilolitre, how many litres are there?
+1 Kilolitre (1kl) is equal to 1,000 litres (1kl).
+Kilolitre is a unit of measurement for liquid volume.

 What is Volume?

-The standard unit of volume in the International System of Units (SI) is the cubic meter (m³).
+The cubic meter (m3) is the standard unit of volume in the International System of Units (SI).

 1 cubic metre = 1,000 litres.

 The following list shows the different units and how they are converted.
 You can find unit conversion information for volume, length, time, energy, area, power, force, mass, viscosity, and density by looking at the table below.

 The International System of Units is a modern metric system.
 It is the only system of measurement with official status in almost every country in the world.
 It consists of a coherent set of measurement units beginning with seven basic units: the second (unit of time with the symbol s), the meter (length, m), the kilogram (weight, kg), the ampere (electric current, A), the kelvin (thermodynamic temperature, K), the mole (quantity of material, mole) and the candela (luminous intensity, cd).
 The system allows for an unlimited number of additional units, called derived units, which can always be represented as products of the powers of the basic units.